All Episodes

 Because they're already established.

-Like what were we what were we ever going to expect?
+Like, what were we ever going to expect?

-And patriotic in the sense of you know continental you know colonies being patriotic towards North America, right?
+And patriotic in the sense of, you know, continental, you know, colonies being patriotic towards North America, right?

 Right.